Michael James (quilt artist): Late career

 James’s wife Judith was diagnosed with younger onset Alzheimer’s Disease in 2009.
 A “movingly poetic” and “gently resigned” body of work emerged from his experiences with the progression of her illness that culminated in a solo exhibition at the International Quilt Museum in Lincoln from June 2015 to February 2016.
 The exhibition, “Ambiguity & Enigma,” was credited by Wolgamott as being James’s “best, most powerful exhibition this writer has seen either in person or digital reproduction.”
 James had a similar assessment saying, “I’m very proud of this work.
 I think it’s the strongest body of work I’ve done to date.
 There’s a rightness and a kind of perfection in these pieces I’ve not achieved before.
 If it turns out to be a kind of coda, that’s fine.”
 Judith died of the complications of the disease in August of 2015.
 They had been married 43 years.
+His memoir of their Alzheimer's journey, Dear Judy–A Love Story Rewritten by Alzheimer's, was published by Pine Eden Press in 2023.

-Shortly after his retirement from the University of Nebraska-Lincoln, James donated the bulk of his papers related to the studio quilt movement to the Archives and Special Collections Department at the University Libraries.
+Shortly after his retirement from the University of Nebraska–Lincoln, James donated the bulk of his papers related to the studio quilt movement to the Archives and Special Collections Department at the University Libraries.
 He continues to maintain a studio practice in Lincoln, Nebraska, and his work is represented by Modern Arts Midtown in Omaha, Nebraska.